 A number of the risks associated with mains power can be removed if lower voltages are used.
 Most power tools used by contractors and maintenance personnel use 110 Volt (centre tapped earth) power for safety, and these are supplied from a special transformer, usually yellow in colour.

 12- or 24- Volt power supplies are often used for equipment such as festive and decorative lighting or equipment that is being used out of doors or near water.
 These voltage supplies are known as 'Extra-Low Voltage'.
-Ideally, mains voltage festive lighting should not be used but instead transformer-fed sets used (ideally LED).
+Ideally, mains voltage festive lighting should not be used but instead transformer-fed sets used (ideally LED rather than incandescent lamps).

 Overhead and buried power lines